jellyfish-commuting/soundex/README.md

 # soundex
-Calculate the soundex key of a string
+Calculate the soundex key of a string by implementing the rules described of the wikipedia page
 For mapping used see https://en.wikipedia.org/wiki/Soundex#American_Soundex

 ### Install